larshuth/cipherMILPs/README.md

 # cipherMILPs
-We are building a small framework for us to use in the analysis of MILPs + cryptanalysis
+We are building a small framework for us to use in the analysis of the block structures of MILPs used in linear and differential cryptanalysis

-What has been done and what we plan on doing:
+### What has been done and what we plan on doing:
 - [ ] Modular implementation of ciphers
   - [ ] Differential cryptanalysis
     - [x] AES